-1Students who possess keyboarding skills may petition for advanced placement with Credit by Examination.
+Students who possess keyboarding skills may petition for advanced placement with Credit by Examination.

-3The legal assisting student may select from the following electives to fulfill the Legal Assistant degree program: LGL 115 - Real Estate Law for Legal Assistants; LGL 116 - Domestic Relations and Consumer Law; LGL 117 - Family Law; LGL 218 - Criminal Law or ADJ 211; LGL 225 Estate Planning & Probate.
+Courses may be chosen from the Social Science General Electives.
+The legal assisting student may select from the following electives to fulfill the Legal Assistant degree program: LGL 115 - Real Estate Law for Legal Assistants; LGL 116 - Domestic Relations and Consumer Law; LGL 117 - Family Law; LGL 218 - Criminal Law or ADJ 211; LGL 225 Estate Planning & Probate.\\